codership/documentation/galeracluster/source/training/videos/index.rst

    .. rst-class:: list-stats

-      published: oct 2019; length: xx mins
+      published: oct 2019; length: 1 hr, 5 mins

    .. rst-class:: list-abstract

-      Shows how to remove a node from a cluster to make a proper back-up with GTIDs.
+      Explains the basics of back-ups and demonstrates a few methods for making back-ups of databases on a node in a Galera Cluster.
+Additionally, it covers briefly how to restore back-ups and a cluster.

    .. rst-class:: rubric-2 list-sub-header